Polio eradication: 2001–2005

 By 2001, 575 million children (almost one-tenth the world's population) had received some two billion doses of oral polio vaccine.
 The World Health Organization announced that Europe was polio-free on 21 June 2002, in the Copenhagen Glyptotek.

 In 2002, an outbreak of polio occurred in India.
 The number of planned polio vaccination campaigns had recently been reduced, and populations in northern India, particularly from the Islamic background, engaged in mass resistance to immunization.
-At this time, the Indian state Uttar Pradesh accounted for nearly two-thirds of total worldwide cases reported.
-(See the 2002 Global polio incidence map.)
+At this time, the Indian state of Uttar Pradesh accounted for nearly two thirds of total worldwide cases reported.
+(See the 2002 global polio incidence map.)
 However, by 2004, India had adopted strategies to increase ownership of polio vaccinations in marginalized populations, and the immunity gap in vulnerable groups rapidly closed.

 In August 2003, rumors spread in some states in Nigeria, especially Kano, that the vaccine caused sterility in girls.
 This resulted in the suspension of immunization efforts in the state, causing a dramatic rise in polio rates in the already endemic country.
 On 30 June 2004, the WHO announced that after a 10-month ban on polio vaccinations, Kano had pledged to restart the campaign in early July.
 During the ban the virus spread across Nigeria and into 12 neighboring countries that had previously been polio-free.
 By 2006, this ban would be blamed for 1,500 children being paralyzed, and had cost $450 million for emergency activities.
 In addition to the rumors of sterility and the ban by Nigeria's Kano state, civil war and internal strife in Sudan and Côte d'Ivoire have complicated WHO's polio eradication goal.
 In 2004, 63% of all the polio cases in the world occurred in Nigeria (792 out of 1,265 total).